-If a student fails to meet SAP requirements on a weekly basis, they will be placed under unsatisfactory progress.
-Unsatisfactory progress results in phone calls, emails, and increased support from the student's success coach.
-The success coach will attempt to work with the student to determine the best method to return the student in satisfactory progress.
+If a student fails to meet the academic persistence requirements on a weekly basis, their academic status will change to Unsatisfactory academic persistence.
+Unsatisfactory academic persistence results in increased support from the student's success coach via email and phone calls.
+The success coach will attempt to work with the student to determine the best method to return the student to satisfactory academic persistence.

-If a student continues to make poor academic progress, that student may be placed on unacceptable progress.
-Unacceptable progress is a severe level of academic standing and is the last level of academic standing before disciplinary measures up to dismissal are implemented.
-Students on unacceptable progress will receive regular support from their student success coach and the faculty at Lakewood University to bring them back to satisfactory progress.
+If a student continues to make poor academic progress, that student may be placed on Unacceptable academic persistence.
+Unacceptable academic persistence is a severe level of academic standing and is the last level of academic persistence before disciplinary measures up to dismissal are implemented.
+Students on unacceptable academic persistence will receive regular support from their student success coach and the faculty at Lakewood University to bring them back to satisfactory persistence.